-A regular haunt for us at Japan Info Swap and our friends at More Than Relo, Coat of Arms regularly holds international events, and their Canadian Thanksgiving in October went down a storm.
-For Nagoya’s American community, they are putting on no less of a top-notch spread with a special turkey dinner from November 22 to 25.
+Coat of Arms regularly holds international events, and their Canadian Thanksgiving in October went down like a storm.
+For Nagoya’s American community, they are putting on no less of a top-notch spread with a special turkey dinner for an extended period from November 19 to 24.
 You can choose from roasted turkey, smoked ham or half and half accompanied by creamy mashed potatoes, steamed veggies, baked onion, green peas, homemade stuffing, turkey gravy cranberry sauce and a homemade dinner roll all for 1,900 JPY.

 Shooters Sports bar is so American that, should you cut it, it would bleed apple pie.
-But at this time of year that pie takes on more of a pumpkin flavor, as Shooters is perhaps the best known place in Nagoya for its Thanksgiving spread.
+But at this time of year that pie takes on more of a pumpkin flavor.
 This is what they have to say for themselves:

 “Shooters is the longest standing American sports bar in Nagoya and is well respected in the community for having great food and drinks.
 With the largest seating restaurant/bar venue in Nagoya we strive in making any and all events meet our customers’ expectations.”

-Thanksgiving dinner includes turkey with cranberry sauce and gravy, country stuffing, mashed potatoes, green bean casserole and a dinner roll.
-A kid’s dinner is 1,600 JPY, a small is 2,100 JPY and a regular is 2,600 JPY.
-If you’re still hungry after all of that you can chuck in a piece of pie for an extra 300 JPY.
+However, last year’s Thanksgiving dinner included turkey with cranberry sauce and gravy, country stuffing, mashed potatoes, green bean casserole and a dinner roll.
+A kid’s dinner was 1,600 JPY, a small was 2,100 JPY and a regular was 2,600 JPY.
+In addition, they offered a piece of pie for an extra 300 JPY.

 The Hilton in Fushimi holds a Thanksgiving buffet every year.
-At the time of going to publication their menu had yet to be decided, however last year’s highlights included:
+At the time of going to publication their menu had yet to be decided, so please contact them closer to the date to confirm details.
+Last year’s highlights included:

 Salmon, apple and avocado salad